-Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time ‘MOAB’ Has Been Used In Combat
+Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time MOAB Has Been Used In Combat

 President Donald Trump just dropped the “Mother of all Bombs” on a network of ISIS caves in Afghanistan.
-The “MOAB” has never before been used in combat.
+The MOAB has never before been used in combat.
 It is the largest and most powerful non-nuclear weapon possessed by the United States.

 The MOAB printed on the side of the Mother of all Bombs officially stands for “Massive Ordnance Air Bust.”
 MOAB is a GPS-guided GBU-43 bomb.
 The non-nuclear bomb dropped on ISIS caves in Afghanistan weighs in at a massive 21,600 pounds and is 30 feet long.
-The Tomahawk cruise missiles which were dropped on a Syrian air base last week after the chemical weapons attack on civilians weighed only about 1,000 pounds each.
+The Tomahawk cruise missiles that were fired at a Syrian airbase last week after the chemical weapons attack on civilians weighed only about 1,000 pounds each.

-During a brief press conference, Trump administration press secretary Sean Spicer deemed MOAB to be an “accurately delivered weapon,” the Daily Mail reports.
+During a brief press conference, Trump administration Press Secretary Sean Spicer deemed the MOAB to be an “accurately delivered weapon,” the Daily Mail reports.

 “The United States takes the fight against ISIS seriously, and in order to defeat the group we must deny them operational space – which we did,” Spicer continued.

-Sean Spicer also said the Mother of all Bombs was chosen because it packs the power to crush caves and underground spaces ISIS fighters use to not only move about freely without being detected, but also as a launch point for their terrorism attacks.
+Sean Spicer also said the Mother of all Bombs was chosen because it packs the power to crush caves and underground spaces ISIS fighters use to not only move about freely without being detected but also as a launch point for their terrorist attacks.

 Trump just informing to ISIS,